SCADA-LTS/Scada-LTS/scadalts-ui/src/components/amcharts/readme.md

 ![Multiple Charts](../../assets/doc/watch_list/MWL_CompareCharts.gif)

+### Aggregation
+To increase the performance of the AmCharts there are two different approches.
+The first one is the build-in basic chart point aggregation.
+It limit the data displayed on the AmChart based on the **"aggregation"** parameter provided with chart.
+This settings reduce the rendered data on a user browser.

+Second approach is related with Server-side aggregation.
+This mechanizm reduce the amount of data send to the Chart Component.
+It contains the aggregates calculated by Scada-LTS server.
+To configure that aggregation use parameter **"server-values-limit"**.
+Using that it you do not have to worry how much data is in specific range because the API will send values that match that limitation.
+You can modify that factor by using **"server-limit-factor"** argument.
+It is the factor when the server-side aggregation is going to be enabled.
+So when it is equal to "1.5" that means from specific range where are 30 000 of points and "server-values-limit" is set to 20 000 the server side aggregation is enabled.
+Because `1.5 * 20000 = 30000`.
+So it is enable when there are more than 30000 point values.

 ## Modern Chart documentation:

 Available properties in one place for all chart types.
 Charts could be exported to external file in graphical or text way.
 You can export to _.png, _.jpg, _.csv, _.json files.